buy onlinxe

 Inside the base is a ribbon of paper, when pulled through the spill maker it twists it into a tight thread.
 This means that when lit it will burn quite slowly so the flame can be used to light a fire or candles around the house or even candles in the outside toilet!

 The cone shaped body is made of urea formaldehyde resin, an early plastic that many people would describe (incorrectly) as Bakelite.
-It is a soft pale blue in colour.
+It is a lovelystrong blue colour.

 The wording "Etna" spill maker runs around the top of the base together with Pat.
 App.
 For.
 There is no makers name.